websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/poshi-test-automation/getting-started/creating-a-testcase-file.md

         }
       }

-      @description = "There should be no search results when a user searches for Pumpkins." test CannotSearchForPumpkins {
+      @description = "There should be no search results when I search for my name." test CannotSearchForMyName {
-        task("When I search for the term 'Pumpkins'") {
+        task("When I search for my name") {
-          LiferayLearnSearch.searchForTerm(searchTerm = "Pumpkins");
+          LiferayLearnSearch.searchForTerm(searchTerm = "yourNameHere");
         }

-        task("Then I should see the no results message.") {
+        task("Then I should see the No Results message.") {
-          LiferayLearnSearch.assertNoResults(searchTerm = "Pumpkins");
+          LiferayLearnSearch.assertNoResults(searchTerm = "yourNameHere");
         }

       }